 - Former GDR government loco 228 552 is advertised to work a railtour on Saturday 15th September 2018.

-- 228 721 is planned to work round trips on the Rübelandbahn on both Saturday 19th and Sunday 20th May 2018 and then will head a high-mileage railtour from Stassfurt to Westerland (Sylt) on Saturday 25th August 2018
+- 228 721 is planned to work round trips on the Rübelandbahn on both Saturday 14th & Sunday 15th July 2018 and then will head a high-mileage railtour from Stassfurt to Bremerhaven on Saturday 25th August 2018